Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 • Clear a path around your tires using a shovel (if you do not have one, you may use your hands or wheel spanner) to clear the snow around your tires at the front and back of the car.

-• Call for help to push your car in a safe direction and select the neutral gear not to endanger the hands helping.
+• Call for help pushing your car in a safe direction, and select the neutral gear to protect your hands.

-If caught in the snow and ice, you’ll be tempted to floor it, but don’t.
+If caught in the snow and Ice, you’ll be tempted to floor it, but don’t.
 Instead, take it lightly on the accelerator to give the car a quick burst of gas and just let off.
 You are repeated to get the desired “rocking” motion.
 It is motion, not might, that gives you freedom.
-You might attempt to gain traction beneath your wheels because you still can’t pull your automobile free.
+You might attempt to gain traction beneath your wheels because you still can’t free your automobile.
 You can use boulders, salt, mud, or even kitten trash whenever your car gets stuck in the snow.

 Put a few handfuls beneath your tires for better traction, then hit the pedal again.